Georgia Republican Party: Rise to prominence

 The party's fortunes finally began to turn in the 1990s.
 During the decade, Republicans gained a majority in the congressional delegation after a redistricting plan adopted by the General Assembly controlled by Democrats backfired.
 Also, Georgia played a pivotal role in national affairs, as Congressman Newt Gingrich propelled to the top, becoming Speaker of the U.S. House of Representatives.

 In 2002, Sonny Perdue was elected as the first Republican governor of Georgia since Reconstruction.
 He served as governor from 2003 to 2011 for two terms.
 Republicans gained control of both chambers of the state legislature in 2002 and 2004.

 Trumpism

-In 2021, the Georgia Republican Party censured Georgia Secretary of State Brad Raffensperger for not bowing to Donald Trump's pressure to overturn the election results in Georgia.
-After Joe Biden won the 2020 election, Donald Trump refused to concede while he and many Republican allies made false claims of fraud and sought to pressure election officials to overturn the election results.
-At the 2021 Georgia Republican Party convention, crowds also booed Georgia governor Brian Kemp for not helping Trump overturn the election results.
-In 2022, Kemp easily defeated Trump backed primary challenger David Perdue.
+In 2021, the Georgia Republican Party censured Georgia Secretary of State Brad Raffensperger.
+The censure resolution accused Raffensperger of failing to perform his duties in "accordance with the laws of the Constitution of the State of Georgia" following the 2020 election.
+Others argue the censure was caused by Raffensperger's rejection of then-President Donald Trump's claim that he, and not Joe Biden, won the most votes in the state.
+At the same time, Governor Brian Kemp faced similar scrutiny for his rejection of Trump's claims of fraud.
+Both Kemp and Raffensperger would soundly defeat Trump-backed primary challenges in the 2022 Republican primaries.